Seattle City Council: Elections

 Election of city council members occur on odd-numbered years, with at-large seats staggered from district seats.
 City council members' terms begin January 1 although public ceremonies are held on the following Monday.
 The council positions are officially non-partisan and the ballot gives no party designations.
 Party identification is based on candidates' voluntary self-identification.
 Like other elections in Washington, all candidates run together in the primary with the top two progressing to the general election.
+Beginning in 2027, Seattle will begin to use ranked-choice voting to determine the top two candidates from the primary who will compete in the general election.

 Candidates may participate in Seattle's unique democracy voucher program, which provides residents with vouchers to give candidates for public campaign funding.

 Districts

 Beginning in 2015, the geographic outline of the 7 districts and 2 citywide positions are as follows.
 Some neighborhoods overlap more than one district, indicated with an asterisk*.
-Redistricting will occur every 10 years starting in fall 2022.
+Redistricting occurs every 10 years following the decennial U.S. census, beginning in 2022.

 History

 Seattle was first incorporated as a town by an act of the Territorial Legislature on January 14, 1865.
 The town charter established a five-member board of trustees to govern Seattle, which appointed citizens to other positions.
 The act was repealed January 18, 1867, after most of the town's leading citizens petitioned for its dissolution.
 Seattle was again incorporated, this time as a City, on December 2, 1869.
 The new unicameral legislature, known as the Common Council, was elected at-large to one year terms.
 At-large election was replaced in 1884 by a system of 14 wards and four members elected at-large, all elected to two-year terms.

 The Home Rule Charter, adopted in 1890, reorganized the city council into a bicameral legislature, with a nine-member Board of Aldermen and a sixteen-member House of Delegates.